YasirHasn9/github-user-card/README.md

 #### Planning your App

 This is an important step for any project you will be working on.
 You will want to plan out what data you will need, which component will manage that data via state, what functions you may need to update that state, and where you need to pass the data to render it to the DOM.
 I love to use pen and paper or a whiteboard for this.
 The visuals can help a lot when you're deep into your code.
 After I finish that, I will write out a list of steps that I think it will take to build the app.
 This gives me a starting point, and direction as I proceed.
 This list always changes a bit as you are building, but it should give you a good flow and some good anchor points.

-Also, since you have used the Github API before, you know some of the gotchas.
-Make sure to plan and watch for those.

 When you have those completed, you're ready to start coding!